-- Were you given information by hospital staff about how to access financial support if need be?
+- Were you given information by hospital staff about how to access financial support if needed?

-A good experience would be one where people with cancer feel supported, respected and meaningfully involved in decisions about their care.
+A good patient experience is one where people with cancer feel supported, respected and meaningfully involved in decisions about their care.

-The 2015 Northern Ireland Cancer Patient Experience Survey (NI CPES) was sent to approximately 5,000 adult cancer patients who had received cancer care in Northern Ireland, (aged 16 and over) with a primary diagnosis of cancer who had been inpatients or day care patients and who were in active treatment between 1st December 2013 and 31st May 2014.
+The NI CPES 2018 questionnaire was sent to approximately 6,100 adult cancer patients who had received cancer care in Northern Ireland, (aged 16 and over) with a primary diagnosis of cancer who had been inpatients or day care patients and who were in active treatment between 1st May 2017 and 31st October 2017.

-The Northern Ireland Cancer Patient Experience Survey Programme was administered by Quality Health on behalf of the Public Health Agency (PHA) and Macmillan Cancer Support.
+The NI CPES 2018 was administered by Quality Health on behalf of the Public Health Agency, the Health and Social Care Board and Macmillan Cancer Support.

 Data for each respondent has been allocated to the Health and Social Care Trust (HSCT) identified as the place they received their most recent treatment.

-Because many patients attend multiple hospitals for treatment, the methodology used for the NI CPES takes the last attendance in a hospital during the relevant data capture period (in this case 1st December 2013 to 31st May 2014) and allocates the patient to that Trust for the purposes of analysis.
+Because many patients attend multiple hospitals for treatment, the methodology used for the NI CPES takes the last attendance in a hospital during the relevant data capture period (in this case 1st May 2017 and 31st October 2017) and allocates the patient to that Trust for the purposes of analysis.
 The questionnaire provided detailed instructions to respondents on how to complete the survey if they have attended more than one Trust for treatment.

 The scores against each NI CPES question in the LCI tool reflect the proportion of respondents who selected those response(s) which suggest positive patient experience.
 The specific meaning of this varies according to the question wording and response options, but the wording of each item in the LCI tool should make it clear what the score actually means.